 Our main scientific interest is the integration of compound materials (group IV or III-V) for the fabrication of complex photonic systems.
 We are interested in the study of material bandgap engineering, light propagation, generation, modulation and detection at the micro and nano-scale.

-This is the framework of our research on emitters, modulator and detector forming efficient complex photonic systems aimed a real life application such as optical interconnects, free space communication, detection and sensing.
+This is the framework of our research on emitters, modulator and detector forming efficient complex photonic systems aimed a real life application such as neuromorphic computing, optical interconnects, free space communication, detection and sensing.
 A course aimed at students, researchers or engineers who are willing to get introduced to the field of group IV photonics can be found (here)

 Our capabilities.